aspose-pdf-cloud/aspose-pdf-cloud-python/README.md

 ## Read PDF Formats
 MHT, PCL, PS, XSLFO, MD

-## Enhancements in Version 23.8
+## Enhancements in Version 23.9
-- Support to split password protected PDF documents.
-- Support to convert password Protected PDF to Xlsx.
-- Support to convert password Protected PDF to Excel.
+- Support to convert password protected PDF documents to PDFA.
-- Replace a single image using multiple Image Ids.
 - A new version of Aspose.PDF Cloud was prepared using the latest version of Aspose.PDF for .NET.

-## Bugs fixed in Version 23.8
+## Bugs fixed in Version 23.9
-- The putMergeDocuments API method in Node.js Throws Gateway Error.
-- Text Replacement Changes the Background.
+- Rotate Property not working with FreeTextAnnotation.
+- PutAnnotationsFlatten not working correctly when passing multiple annotation types.

 ## Requirements.
 Python 2.7 and 3.4+